onespacemedia/osm-jet/README.md

 `osm_jet.admin.JetCompactInline` - A wrapper for the Jet CompactInline that fixes some issues and also adds re-ordering functionality.

 #### Fields
-`osm_jet.fields.JetManyToMany` - Brings back the default Django style of ManyToMany widgets if you're not a fan of Jet's select2 version.
+`osm_jet.fields.DjangoManyToMany` - Brings back the default Django style of ManyToMany widgets if you're not a fan of Jet's select2 version.

 #### Dashboard
 `osm_jet.dashboard.Dashboard` - This should only be used if you're also using the [Onespacemedia CMS][osm-cms].
 Adds the sitemap module to the dashboard.
 For more information on usage, see the [Jet docs](https://jet.readthedocs.io/en/latest/dashboard_custom.html#set-up-custom-dashboard) on creating custom Dashboards.